ghowland/StatsInvalidWhenPopIsOne/README.md

 My assumption is that this type of transition between stastics ability to be used validly would be something like an exponential curve at the point where the population becomes large enough to be statistically signficant.
 This may actually be more like an S-curve though.
 I will leave that as an exercise for other people, but here are some simple example exponential graphs just to add a visual-style explanation of this validity curve.

+Note that I write "Possible Valid" as Validity approaches 1.0, as there are other reasons for statistics not to be valid.
+For example, it was created out of data that does not align to the current data, or there are known demographical or other differences which will invalidate the comparison.
+Population Size of 1 only ensures invalidity.

+And to be completely mathmatically oriented for this inspection, populations of 0 are also always invalid.
+But if you could have a negative population, would all population sizes be invalid?
+I would assert that at least a population of -1 would be invalid, due to the same reasons as positive 1 population: specificity and local information.

 Normal Y-Scaling:

 ![Problem Introduction](images/stats_validity_normal.png)